Skip to content

 Health Insurance

-Treatments, from basic care and hospital care to specialty and emergency care, X-ray examinations, maternity services, psychotherapy, prescription drugs and rehabilitation.
+Mandatory health insurance covers a broad spectrum including basic medical treatment and hospital care to specialist treatment and emergency care, X-rays, maternity services, psychotherapy, prescription drugs and rehabilitation.

 There are three public insurance institutions in Austria:

 With the e-card, doctors and pharmacists can see what medication you are taking, to avoid adverse effects from incompatible medications.
-It also allows your doctor to upload prescriptions electronically so that you can easily receive recurring prescriptions from your local pharmacy.
+It also allows your doctor to upload prescriptions electronically so that you can easily receive repeat prescriptions from your local pharmacy.

 Although your data is protected, you can still opt out of the ELGA system.
 You can view your personal data at any time through the ELGA data portal.
 Another electronic ID card that is recommended for all Austrians is the ID Austria.